zwe-htet-paing/ComputerVision/README.md

 ### How to Use

 To explore the Object Detection and Measure Distance using YOLOv8 project, visit the [Object Detection and Measure Distance using YOLOv8](./Object%20Detection%20and%20Measure%20Distance%20using%20YOLOv8/) directory.

+## Serve an ML Model using FastAPI

+### Overview

+The **Serve an ML Model using FastAPI** project is to serve as an Image Classifier API using FastAPI, allowing users to make predictions on images.

+### How to Use

+To explore the Serve an ML Model using FastAPI project, visit the [Serve an ML Model using FastAPI](./Serve%20an%20ML%20Model%20using%20FastAPI/) directory.